MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365.md

 Deploying additional security features and implementing requirements and security policies for your Microsoft 365 tenant can impact your users.

 For example, you may impose a new security policy that requires users to create new teams for specific uses with a list of user accounts as members, instead of more easily creating a team for all users in the organization.
-This can help prevent a ransomware attacker from exploring teams that are not available from the attacker's compromised user account and targeting them in the subsequent attack.
+This can help prevent a ransomware attacker from exploring teams that are not available to the attacker's compromised user account and targeting the resources of that team in the subsequent attack.

 This foundation solution will identify when new configurations or recommended security policies can impact your users so you can perform the required change management.